unclecode/antomix/README.md

 $$colab gpt41,open-geminipro,sonnet4,grok4 Write a catchy marketing tagline for an eco-friendly water bottle

 # Compare solutions from various models
-$$colab o3,open-qwen,groq-deepseek,groq-llama What's the most efficient sorting algorithm for partially sorted data?
+$$colab o3,open-qwen,groq-deepseek,groq-llama What is the most efficient sorting algorithm for partially sorted data

-# Use 'fresh' to exclude conversation history for unbiased responses
+# Use `fresh` to exclude conversation history for unbiased responses
 $$colab open-qwen,o3pro,sonnet4 fresh Review this architecture without context
 ```